We are trialling some tweaks to our Sunday service.

 You will need your credit/debit card and mobile phone (to receive a verification code).
 This Online Giving platform can be found at corouniting.org/give and on our app via the 'Give' menu option.

-The Church Office hours have recently changed and effective immediately the Church Office will no longer be open on Mondays or Fridays.
+The Church Office hours have recently changed and effective immediately the Church Office will no longer be open on Mondays or Wednesdays.

 with staff and others in at other times as well.

-Sue Laycock, our Office Manager, will now be in the office Tuesday to Thursday and no longer on Fridays.
+Kathy Fopp, our Office Manager, will now be in the office Tuesdays, Thursdays and Fridays only.

 Praise the Lord indeed!!

 If you'd like to know more about our local PCWs, and the main reasons that students access support from their chaplains, have a look at this really interesting flyerthat SMG recently published highlighting their incredible role in school communities!